A bridging loan covers the gaps between buying your new property and selling your old one.

 While the bridging finance loans have a variety of advantages they do come with some disadvantages.
 The disadvantages of bridging finance are:

 - You will need to know how much your home will sell for.
 When you get a bridging finance loan you should be able to accurately predict how much your old property will sell for.
-If it does sell for as much as you plan then you may find that you don't have enough money to pay off the loan and buy the new home.
+If it doesn't sell for as much as you plan then you may find that you don't have enough money to pay off the loan and buy the new home.

 - The longer the sale takes the more interest you will pay.
 It can be hard to predict how long it will take to sell your old home.
 If the old home takes a long time to sell then you may find that you will have to pay a lot of money in the interest repayments.

-Bridging Finance Examples
+Bridging Finance Hypothetical Examples

 Bridging finance can be used in a number of different ways to minimise the risk of having two properties under finance.